KevinBatdorf/block-diffusion/readme.txt

 == Screenshots ==

-1. A view of the interface
+1. Choose from various models to run
-2. "A web designer sitting at their desk working on their WordPress website."
+2. A view of the interface

 == Changelog ==